jphdevsf/zivarri-jewels-site/README.md

 # 🛠 Zivarri Jewels Site — Monorepo Stack

-This project is a full-stack monorepo powered by Next.js, Strapi, and PostgreSQL, containerized with Docker and orchestrated via Docker Compose.
-It supports both local development and production deployment using Compose profiles.
+This repo is a full-stack website and monorepo powered by Next.js, Strapi, and PostgreSQL, containerized with Docker and orchestrated via Docker Compose.
+This site is still under development and we're in the content modeling phase (we as in me, myself, and AI).

 ## 📦 Stack Overview